Please email your comments & questions to geovisual at comcast.net. Thank you.

 1995 - B-29 Bomber "Enola Gay" (temporary exhibit), Air & Space Museum (NASM), Smithsonian Institution, The Mall, Washington, DC (USA).
 Parts of the plane that bombed Hiroshima on August 6, 1945.
 Scaled down version of the exhibition ("The Crossroads: The End of World War II, the Atomic Bomb and the Cold War") which the museum planned for the 50th anniversary of Hiroshma.
 The exhibit closed on May 18, 1998.
 Visited by EWL.

-May 19, 1998 - La Cloche de la Paix / Peace Bell, Japanese Garden, Montréal Botanical Gardens, 4101 Sherbrooke Street East, Montréal, Québec (Canada).
+May 19, 1998 - La Cloche de la Paix / Peace Bell, Japanese Garden, Montreal Botanical Gardens, 4101 Sherbrooke Street East, Montreal, Quebec (Canada).
 "Created from an original design by Masahiko Katori [1899-1988], modelled on the Hiroshima bell."
 Presented by the Hon.
 Takashi Hiraoka, Mayor of Hiroshima, after signing a sister city agreement between the two cities.
 Entry #1357 in the "Peace Movement Directory" by James Richard Bennett (2001).

 1998 - Hiroshima Stone, Wellington (New Zealand).
-"A stone from the former Hiroshima Town Hall and a gift from the city of Hiroshima.
+"A stone from the former Hiroshima Town Hall & a gift from the city of Hiroshima.
 Commemorates the nuclear bombing of Hiroshima and the hope that nuclear weapons are never used again."

 Date? - Stones from Hiroshima & Nagasaki, Peace Garden (qv), Lyndale Park, Minneapolis, Minnesota (USA).
 Granite peace stones found near Ground Zero of the 1945 atomic bomb blasts.
 The Hiroshima stone was part of a bridge balustrade, and the Nagasaki stone was once part of a sidewalk.
 Minneapolis is the only city in the US that has received such gifts from the citizens of both Japanese cities.
 Entry #523 in the "Peace Movement Directory" by James Richard Bennett (2001).